 My client asked me to redecorate her living room so she can relax, read and recharge.
-And she prefers a traditional interior style.
-Upon the first glance of her home, I immediately knew the problems.
+She prefers a traditional interior style.
+Upon the first glance at her home, I immediately identified the problems.

-Her house is beautiful.
-It has wood trims and exposed brick walls.
+Her house is beautiful with wood trims and exposed brick walls.
 But the entry is bland and missing a ‘moment’.
-Living area missed a focal point.
-Coffee table/ottoman is dark grey, and doesn’t match the warm tone of the house.
-Plus the table is too low to reach drinks comfortably.
-Her armchair, side table and sofa are traditional, but her pendent light is modern.
+The living area lacks a focal point and the dark grey coffee table/ottoman doesn’t match the warm tone of the house.
+Additionally, the table is too low to reach drinks comfortably.
+While her armchair, side table and sofa are traditional, the pendent light is modern.

-To solve all the problems and answer her brief, I sat down with her, went through a questionnaire to get a better understanding of what she likes.
-Then I drew a floor plan and provided her a 3D model.
-And from there, we went out shopping.
+To address all these issues and meet her brief, I sat down with her, went through a questionnaire to better understand her preferences, drew a floor plan, provided her with a 3D model, and then we went shopping.

-To echo the modern look of the pendant, we chose a Freedom console table which has the black metal element to it.
-Perfect.
-Also from Freedom, we found a black round mirror to be placed above the console table to create a focal point of the room.
-As you know mirrors are great to give an illusion of a larger space.
+To echo the modern look of the pendant, we chose a Freedom console table with a black metal element, which worked perfectly.
+Also from Freedom, we found a black round mirror to be placed above the console table, creating a focal point in the room.
+Mirrors are excellent for giving the illusion of a larger space.

-We knew we wanted a round coffee table to accommodate the layout of the room.
-There aren’t many traditional round coffee table around, so when we saw this one from Early Settler, we both went ‘yeah’.
+We knew we wanted a round coffee table to suit the room’s layout.
+Since there aren’t many traditional round coffee tables available, when we found this one from Early Settler, we both went ‘yeah’.

-Our big ticket items are done.
-We need to define our colour palette.
-Traditionally, a designer or a decorator would use fabric to draw inspirations for their colours.
-Nowadays, we tend to use artwork to do the trick.
+Our big-ticket items are now sorted.
+Next, we need to define our colour palette.
+Traditionally, designers or decorators would use fabric for colour inspiration, but nowadays, we tend to use artwork.

-We found this birch tree print form Crazy Roy Prints & Framing, and we both fell in love with.
-It has all the colours we wanted: black, white, burgundy red and mustard yellow.
+We found this birch tree print from Crazy Roy Prints & Framing that we both fell in love with.
+It has all the colors we wanted: black, white, burgundy red, and mustard yellow.

-Once the colour palette is set, the accessory part just fell through.
+Once the colour palette is set, the accessories just fell into place.

-The two vases on console table that we found from Savers.
-The yellow lamp is from Kmart.
+The two vases on console table are from Savers, and the yellow lamp is from Kmart.

 Now, we need to add some textures to the room.
 I love glass.
-To me, glass is like a jewel to a house.
-It reflects light and provides a bit of sparkle.
-Also, glass accessories add scales without adding visual weight.
-So we bought a glass knot, a glass candle holder and a glass vase to hold a Monstera plant.
+It’s like a jewel for a house.
+It reflects light, ,providing a bit of sparkle, and glass accessories add scales without adding visual weight.
+So, we bought a glass knot, a glass candle holder and a glass vase to hold a Monstera plant.

 - Entry wall wow moment: impress your guests the minute they wall in.

-- Focal point: great conversation starter and somewhere you can rest your eyes on.
+- Focal point: a great conversation starter and somewhere you can rest your eyes.

 - Add plants to bring nature inside.

-- Create high and low, mix vertical and horizontal on any large surfaces.
+- Create highs and lows, mixing vertical and horizontal elements on any large surfaces.

-- If you have artworks or mirror hang above a console table or a sideboard, don’t forget to make connections between the surface and the wall.
+- If you have artworks or mirrors hung above a console table or a sideboard, don’t forget to make connections between the surface and the wall.